Archyb/Dploma/smartContract/README.md

 3. **Certified**: Contains details of a certified individual, including their first name, last name, and birthdate.

-4. **Certifier**: Contains details of a certifier, including their name and physical address.
+4. '**Certifier**': Contains details of a certifier, including their name and physical address.
 ## Mappings
 The contract also defines several private mappings and variables: